TheSaaSZoo/PermissionPanther/docs_web/blog/2022-03-06-rebac-vs-rbac/index.md

 One might consider this a "role", however an inline RBAC solution could require a preposterous amount of changes to a code base to add another permission or role.
 By simply modifying the permissions that a Permission Group expands to, without a single code change we can enable existing Permission Groups to inherit new permissions for recently added features, while having the flexibility to require new permissions for them as well.

+This is where ReBAC can do everything that RBAC can do.

+Nobody wants to write code that looks like:

+- Are they a `VIEWER`?
+If not...
+- Are they a `COMMENTOR`?
+If not...
+- Are they a `EDITOR`?
+If not...
+- Are they an `ADMIN`?
+If not...
+- Are they an `OWNER`?
+If not...
+- They don't have access

+Don't let you code look like this when it could look like:

+- Does the user have `VIEW`?
+If not...
+- They don't have access

+**That's it, no matter how many Permission Groups/Roles or unique permissions exist, you can always check the same permission.**

 ### Future-Proofing, sort of...

 Since the three components, `entity`, `permission`, and `object` can be any arbitrary data, this gives us the functionality to add future features without making any changes to our authorization system.